mark3982/water.rs/README.md

 Performance
 ===

 I recently did a pingpong test comparing the channels that Rust uses and water.
 The results were encouraging.
-It showed that my implementation was about 2x faster.
-The exact reasons I am unsure of.
-The test code is located in
-`/tests/pingpong.rs`.
-A implement using Rust channels can be found here, https://raw.githubusercontent.com/rust-lang/rust/master/src/test/bench/rt-messaging-ping-pong.rs
+Water was just a bit slower which is expected since it performs more.

 _If you have any benchmarks or information please share it with me at kmcg3413@gmail.com_